insight-creative/matter/README.md

 Main sections on our websites, usualy content containers.
 Often also referred in other systems as .box .page-blocks .panel .info-box etc ...

 Blocks are the building blocks of all core sections of a website.
-These blocks utilize our scale variables wrapped in a clamp() function to set a minimum value, a preferred value, and a maximum allowed value.
+These blocks utilize our scale variables wrapped in a clamp() function to set a minimum value, a preferred value, and a maximum allowed value creating equal top and bottom padding.

 ```
 .block {